Bruno Mars at the Chelsea, Las Vegas

-Bruno Mars at The Chelsea, Las Vegas was the debut concert residency at the new concert showroom in the Cosmopolitan of Las Vegas, United States, by American singer and songwriter Bruno Mars, from December 2013 to December 2015.
+Bruno Mars at the Chelsea, Las Vegas was the debut concert residency at the new concert showroom in the Cosmopolitan of Las Vegas, United States, by American singer and songwriter Bruno Mars, from December 2013 to December 2015.
 DJ Supra, Havana Brown and DJ Crykit opened some shows of the residency, whilst the setlist, which featured songs from Doo-Wops & Hooligans (2010), Unorthodox Jukebox (2012), and various covers, was performed by Mars, backed by his eight-piece band, The Hooligans.
 The show ended with Mars performing an encore of "Locked out of Heaven" (2012).
 It received a positive reception from music critics, who praised the energetic and intimate show.
 The eleven shows in the concert residency was promoted by C3 Presents and grossed $3 million.

 Background and development

 On September 24, 2013, Bruno Mars was announced as the first artist to open the new showroom, The Chelsea, which replaced the Chelsea Ballroom, at The Cosmopolitan on December 29, 2013.
 His performance as the headliner of the Super Bowl XLVIII halftime show led to a rise in demand and increased ticket sales.
 A week before the latter performance, the Cosmopolitan added two more dates, October 17 and 18, 2014.
 John Unwin, Chief Executive Office (CEO) of The Cosmopolitan, said, "Bruno Mars is a perfect fit for The Cosmopolitan as he has a natural affinity for Las Vegas and is a true performer".
 On October 5, 2015, Mars was announced as the performer for the New Year's Eve 2016.

-The ticket prices began at $150 for the December 29 and 31, 2013, shows and $95 for the 2014 concerts.
+Ticket prices began at $150 for the December 29 and 31, 2013, shows and $95 for the 2014 concerts.
 The concerts started at 9:00 p.m. and at the New Year's Eve show, Mars counted down and celebrated the midnight hour.
 Godiva Chocolatier was 2013 New Year's Eve concert sponsor.
 The concert residency was promoted by C3 Presents.
+Shaun Hoffman was the tour manager.